Victorian Schools Triathlon Championships

 Race Start: 7.20am

-Swim: Staggered wave starts in an open rectangular course in front of the Elwood Life Saving Club
+Swim: Staggered wave starts in an open rectangular course in front of the Elwood Life Saving Club at Elwood Beach.

 Cycle: A flat out-and-back course from Elwood Beach, left onto Ormond Esplanade, Beaconsfield Parade, to Armstrong St and return on the southbound lanes.
 Full road closure for cycle course (closed to all car traffic).